quantum electro-optic amplifiers for the next generation quantum and supercomputers

 Hybrid Solution

-Like their classical counterparts, hope lies in replacing the RF links with optical fibers, resulting in a hybrid situation where:
+Like for their classical counterparts, hope lies in replacing the RF links with optical fibers, resulting in a hybrid situation where:

 • RF qubits will be used for computation